-STANDARDS FOR THE URBAN SERVIC FOR AREAS ADJACENT TO THE Improvements Proposed County Urban Services Zone StandardsModerate Residential - 2+ units per acre Proposed County Urban Services Zone Standards Light Residential 1 unit per acre Street Standards 1.
+STANDARDS FOR THE URBAN SERVIC FOR AREAS ADJACENT TO THE 1 September 2 (1) 1 (1) Improvements Proposed County Urban Services Zone Standards- Moderate Residential - 2+ units per acre Proposed County Urban Services Zone Standard Light Residential 1 unit per acre Street Standards 1.
 Curb and gutters 2.
 Sidewalks 3.
 21⁄2" asphalt and 8" gravel 4.
-36' wide (32' asphalt & 2x2' curb and gutter) No curb and gutter or sidewalks required 36' wide gravel base (8") 28' wide asphalt (21⁄2") & 4' gravel shoulder or chip seal to county standards Storm Water Curbs to inlets Storm piping to major drainways Culverts sized as needed Easements for drainage Side ditches-owner maintained Culverts sized as needed in drainage study Easements for drainage Water Piping 2 6" main minimum-C900 DR14 (200 psi) Pumper and 2 hose connections on hydrants 1 fire hydrant w/in 500' and 2 w/in 1000' In-line valve 800' min, spacing 6" main minimum-C900 DR14 (200 psi) Pumper and 2 hose connections on hydrants 1 fire hydrant w/n 500' and 2 w/in 1000'1 In-line valve 800' min, spacing Fire Protection Developer will be required to construct water lines with pipe sizes adequate to convey required future fire flows Developer will be required to construct water lines with pipe sizes adequate to convey required future fire flows Right-Of-Ways 1.60' minimum for residential2.80' minimum for collector 60' minimum for residential 80' minimum for collector Building Codes Uniform Building Code, 1997 Edition or a more stringent Code at the discretion of the Applicant(s). and the municipality's Fire Marshal2.
-Includes: A. Commercial and Industrial development B. Residential development on less than three acres.
-General Zoning, administered by Montezuma County Uniform Building Code, 1997 Edition or a more stringent Code at the discretion of the Applicant(s) and the municipality's Fire Marshal2.
-Includes: A. Commercial and Industrial development B. Residential development on less than three acres.
-General Zoning, administered by Montezuma County Density Any development under three acres must be connected to the municipality's sanitation system Any development under three acres must be connected to the municipality's sanitation system Sanitation Attached to District if lot sizes are under three acres 1, Attached to District if lot sizes are under three acres Road Maintenance 1.
-Homeowners association required with annual fees Homeowners association required with annual fees Setbacks and Building Heights 20' min. front yard3, 7' min. side and rear yard4 35' max. height for principal structures 15' max. height for accessory structures 50' min. front yard3, 50' min. side yard4, 25' min. rear yard4 35' max, height for principal structures 15' max, height for accessory structures Buffering Between Development Types the adjacent existing development (i.e. manufactured not contiguous or compatible with the adjacent area the development including, but not limited to, berm other forms of miligation of adverse impacts.
-The bu case-by-case basis by the Montezuma County Plann units are adjacent to a low-density residential area Where multi-family or non-residential buildings or s he type of development is contiguous or compatible with d housing with manufactured housing).
-Any developmen shall include a buffer zone along the perimeter or edge or ing, landscaping, screening, solid wall construction, or iffer zone between developments shall be evaluated on a sing Commission.
-Where single-family or duplex dwelling there shall be a minimum forty (40) foot buffer zone tructures are adjacent to a low-density residential area ne.
-These threshold numbers can be decreased by the
+36' wide (32' asphalt & 2x2' curb and gutter) No curb and gutter or sidewalks required 36' wide gravel base (6") 3.
+28' wide asphalt (21⁄2") & 4' gravel shoulder or a seal to county standards Storm Water Curbs to inlets Storm piping to major drainways Culverts sized as needed Easements for drainage Side ditches-owner maintained Culverts sized as needed in drainage study Easements for drainage Water Piping 6" main minimum-C900 DR14 (200 psi) Pumper and 2 hose connections on hydrants 1 fire hydrant w/in 500' and 2 w/in 1000' In-line valve 800' min. spacing 6° main minimum-C900 DR14 (200 psi) Pumper and 2 hose connections on hydrants 1 fire hydrant wiin 500' and 2 w/in 1000' In-line valve 800' min. spacing Fire Protection Developer will be required to construct water lines with pipe sizes adequate to convey required future fire flows Developer will be required to construct water lines with pipe sizes adequate to convey requir future fire flows Right-Of-Ways 60' minimum for residential 80' minimum for collector 60' minimum for residential 80' minimum for collector Building Codes Uniform Building Code, 1997 Edition or a more stringent Code at the discretion of the Applicant(s), and the municipality's Fire Marshat , Includes: A. Commercial and Industrial development B. Residential development on less than three acres.
+General Zoning, administered by Montezuma County Uniform Building Code, 1997 Edition or a ristringent Code at the discretion of the Applicant(s) the municipality's Fire Marshal .
+Includes: A. Commercial and Industrial development B. Residential development on less than three acr County Density Any development under three acres must be connected to the municipality's sanitation system Any development under three acres must be connected to the municipality's sanitation system Sanitation Attached to District if lot sizes are under three Attached to District if lot sizes are under three acres Road Maintenance Homeowners association required with annual fees Homeowners association required with annual fees Setbacks and Building Heights 20' min. front yard , 7' min. side and rear yard 35' max. height for principal structures 15' max. height for accessory structures 50' min. front yard , 50' min. side yard 25' min rear yard 35' max. height for principal structures 15' max. height for accessory structures Buffering Between Development Types All purposed development can only be approved if the adjacent existing development (i.e. manufactured not contiguous or compatible with the adjacent area is the development including, but not limited to, berniother forms of mitigation of adverse impacts.
+The but case-by-case basis by the Montezuma County Planniunits are adjacent to a low-density residential area.
+Where multi-family or non-residential buildings or stithere shall be a minimum sixty (60) foot buffer zone Planning Commission depending on the buffering too. ne type of development is contiguous or compatible in housing with manufactured housing).
+Any developmental include a buffer zone along the perimeter or edging, landscaping, screening, solid wall construction ffer zone between developments shall be evaluated a ring Commission.
+Where single-family or duplex dwell, there shall be a minimum forty (40) foot buffer zo ructures are adjacent to a low-density residential a se.
+These threshold numbers can be decreased by its that are utilized.